catmans1/catmans1.github.io/privacy_kid.md

 ## Third-Party Services

-### Google Mobile Ads
+### Google Mobile Ads (AdMob)
-Some of our apps include Google Mobile Ads for displaying advertisements.
-However:
+Some of our apps include Google Mobile Ads (AdMob) for displaying advertisements.
+We follow [Google AdMob policies](https://support.google.com/admob/answer/6128543?hl=en) and have configured our implementation for Kids Category compliance:

+**AdMob Configuration:**
 - We have configured ads to be non-personalized only
 - No personal information is collected for advertising purposes
-- No tracking permissions are requested
+- No tracking permissions are requested from users
-- All ads are appropriate for children
+- All ads are appropriate for children and comply with Google's Families Policy
+- We use `tagForChildDirectedTreatment: true` and `tagForUnderAgeOfConsent: true`
-- No behavioral targeting is used
+- No behavioral targeting or user profiling is used
+- Ad requests are configured to prevent personalized advertising

+**AdMob Data Handling:**
+- Google AdMob may collect standard advertising data (device type, app version, etc.)
+- This data is used by Google for ad delivery and analytics
+- We do not have access to or control over this data
+- Google's privacy policy applies to AdMob data collection: [Google Privacy Policy](https://policies.google.com/privacy)

+**Kids Category Compliance:**
+- Our AdMob implementation complies with Google Play's Families Policy
+- We follow AdMob's child-directed treatment guidelines
+- No personal information is shared with AdMob
+- All ad content is filtered for child-appropriate content

 ### In-App Purchases
 In-app purchases are processed through Apple's App Store or Google Play Store: